isomerpages/cris-scri/_anah-masterclass-2025-speakers/Prof Paul M Stewart.md

 Leeds and an Emeritus NIHR Senior Clinical Investigator.
 He is trustee/ chair of research and board Vice-Chair at Prostate Cancer UK.
 He was awarded a CBE in the 2025 King’s new year’s honours list.</p>
-<p>He brings a ~25 year history of leadership roles across UK, USA and International
+<p>He brings a ~25-year history of leadership roles across UK, USA and International
 Endocrine Societies, Charities and is currently Editor-in-Chief of the Journal of Clinical Endocrinology and Metabolism, the world’s most cited journal in its discipline.</p>